 The general common name, Teatree, derives from the practice of early Australian settlers who soaked the leaves of several species in boiling water to make a herbal tea.

 Many Leptospermum species have an ability to regenerate vegetatively after fire with suckering basal growth and branch-shoots.
 They will also regenerate by seed.

 Leptospermum – derived from the Greek words leptos (λεπτός) meaning “thin”, “fine” or “slender” and sperma (σπέρμα) meaning “seed”, referring to the thin brown seeds of the genus.

 sejunctum – Latin meaning “separated” – referring to the separation of its occurrence from two very similar species, namely L. variabile and L. oreophilum

-It is not considered at risk in the wild although has a very limited distribution.
+It is not considered at risk of extinction in the wild, although has a very limited distribution.

 Australian National Botanic Gardens – Leptospermum profile page https://www.anbg.gov.au/leptospermum/